zeevedeeptech/matic-docs/docs/develop/wallets/matic-web-wallet/deposit-eth-dai-on-matic.md

 <img src={useBaseUrl("img/nft-marketplace/wallet-dashboard.png")} />

-This is how the wallet dashboard looks like when you visit [https://wallet.matic.network](https://wallet.matic.network/bridge/)
+This is how the wallet dashboard looks when you visit [https://wallet.matic.network](https://wallet.matic.network/bridge/)

-Clicking on deposit button besides the token you want to deposit, will take you to the following page.
+Clicking on the deposit button besides the token you want to deposit will take you to the following page.

 **Depositing ETH**